rben01/covid19/README.md

 - [Wikipedia - List of Countries by Population](https://en.wikipedia.org/wiki/List_of_countries_and_dependencies_by_population)
 - [Wikipedia - List of US States by Population](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States_by_population)

-This source is not currently used, but it seems decent as well: [Corona Data Scraper](https://coronadatascraper.com/#home)
+The site [Corona Data Scraper](https://coronadatascraper.com/#home) is not used by this project, but it seems decent as well.

 ### Raw data table